Former ‘Southern Charm’ Star Thomas Ravenel Pleads Guilty, Gets No Jail Time

 — Gina Lawriw (@GinaLawriw) May 16, 2019

-When Thomas Ravenel was arrested and booked on charges of sexual assault last year, he strongly denied any wrongdoing in the matter, according to The Hollywood Reporter, suggesting that it was a money grab on behalf of the victim, or a conspiracy, perhaps involving women he had allegedly spurned.
+When Thomas Ravenel was arrested and booked on charges of sexual assault last year, he strongly denied any wrongdoing in the matter, according to The Hollywood Reporter, suggesting that it was a money grab on behalf of the victim — or perhaps a conspiracy, potentially involving women he had allegedly spurned.

 His lawyer at the time released a statement on his behalf.